aerickt/lapwing-for-beginners/src/Chapter-07.md

 > Feel free to come up with your own or even suggest some!

-1. If the notion of *long vowels* and *short vowels* (as described above) is familiar, you can think of transforming the `U` key into a *long u* by combining it with the two keys on the other side
+1. If the notion of *long vowels* and *short vowels* (as described above) is familiar, the `AOU` chord can be thought of as transforming the `U` key into a *long u* by combining it with the two keys on the other side
     - *Long u* = `U` + (vowel keys on other hand)
 2. The *long u* sound is also quite similar to the "oo" sound